 Why is it important to screen for mouth cancer?

-Early detection of mouth cancer is absolutely vital.
+Early detection of mouth cancer is vital.
 Here’s why it’s important to regularly screen for oral cancer.

-- Early detection offers the best odds for survival: Early detection of oral cancers give the patient good odds for survival, at up to 90% when the issue is detected and treated straight away.
+- Early detection offers the best odds for survival: Early detection of oral cancers gives the patient good odds for survival, at up to 90% when the issue is detected and treated straight away.